Simon “Snake” Boisvert targets Conor Geekie for the Habs - Dose.ca

 In Montreal, it would be a different story.
 The Canadiens have proven, with Kirby Dach and Alex Newhook, that they know how to spot youngsters in need of a fresh start.
 The organization isn't afraid to bank on potential, especially when it comes to players with interesting size and an offensive center profile.

 And Geekie ticks a number of boxes.
 Tall, intelligent and capable of scoring, he's exactly the type of player the Habs are looking to add to their core.
 Simon Boisvert would even trade a late first-round pick or a second-round pick and a prospect to acquire him.
-And when he talks about prospects, he mentions Owen Beck.
+And when talking about prospects, Boisvert mentioned Owen Beck.

 This kind of addition would fit in perfectly with Kent Hughes' strategy of betting on youth, but on youngsters who are already a little more advanced.
 Players who still have everything to prove, but who already possess a solid base to integrate quickly into Martin St-Louis' structure.

 Tampa won't be in a hurry to sell him, but the situation is worth keeping an eye on.
-With tight payroll management, a limited pool of prospects and an aging core, the Bolts will sooner or later have to make some tough choices.
+With a tightly managed payroll, a limited pool of prospects and an aging core, the Bolts will sooner or later have to make some tough choices.

 overtime